 Like many Thinking-type women, Bathsheba doesn’t quite fit her society’s expectations for femininity and she’s well aware of that fact.
 This doesn’t bother her at all, and she puts her practical and logical skills to good use managing the farm she inherits from her uncle.
 Like many other ISTJs, she’s detail-oriented, straight-forward, and very good at her chosen profession.
 She impresses most of the people around her, yet she’s also quite human and makes some very poor emotion-based decisions.
 In typical ISTJ fashion, though, she commits to living with the consequences of her choices and thankfully things work out for the best in the end.

 Katniss is a practical, grounded character who, like many other ISTJs, is also resourceful and clever.
-She’s sometimes typed as an INTJ, but I think that comes from confusion about the real difference between Sensing and Intuition.
-The mis-type might also be related to Katniss’ ability to analyse situations quickly and come up with a rational course of action, which is related to her being a TJ type but is often mistaken for an NT trait.
+She’s sometimes typed as an INTJ, but I think that comes from confusing information about the real difference between Sensing and Intuition.
+The differences in typing might also be related to Katniss’ ability to analyze situations quickly and come up with a rational course of action, which is related to her being a TJ type but is often considered an NT trait.